YashRajRobotics/Neural_Network/README.md

 # Neural_Network
 This is a fully working small version of a Neural Network, with 2 neurons in the hidden layer.
 It is used for 4 class classification
+We compare it with a Neural Network from TensorFlow, and though the accuracy is about the same, we can see manifold time advantage in this